rowanmanning/yeehaw/README.md

   4. Click "Interactivity & Shortcuts" in the sidebar, and turn it on.
 Set the Interactivity Endpoint to `https://your-public-url.com/slack/interact` (put a placeholder in here for now if you don't yet have a public URL or are only working locally).
 Click "Save Changes"

+  5. Scroll down to "Shortcuts", and click "Create New Shortcut".
+Select "Global" and click "Next".
+Fill out the following:

+      * **Name:** `Start a Race`
+      * **Short Description:** `Race some horses!
+Yeehaw!`
+      * **Callback ID:** `setupRace`

-  5. Click on "OAuth & Permissions" in the sidebar.
+  6. Click on "OAuth & Permissions" in the sidebar.
 If you have a public URL, add a Redirect URL: `https://your-public-url.com/` and click "Save URLs"

-  6. Under "Scopes", add the following OAuth scopes:
+  7. Under "Scopes", add the following OAuth scopes:

       * `chat:write`
       * `commands`

-  7. Click on "Manage Distribution" in the sidebar.
+  8. Click on "Manage Distribution" in the sidebar.
 You'll need to make your Slack app public in order to finish setting up Yeehaw, don't worry though – it doesn't appear in the Slack Directory yet!

       Scroll down to "Remove Hard Coded Information" and check the box that says you've reviewed everything.
 Then click "Activate Public Distribution".

-  8. You're done!
+  9. You're done!
 You can now move on to [local installation](#running-locally) or [installing on a server](#running-on-a-server)

 ## Contributing